 According to the surveys, it is found that more than 50% women experience this symptom as they enter the first pregnancy trimester.
-Usually, nausea and vomiting begin somewhere around the week 6 of pregnancy and morning sickness goes away by around 12th to 14th week of pregnancy.
+Usually, vomiting and nausea during pregnancy begin somewhere around the week 6 of pregnancy and morning sickness goes away by around 12th to 14th week of pregnancy.

 Having said so, for some women the symptom could occur right from week 4 of getting pregnant.
 Once started, it generally gets worse over the coming weeks and later subsides to feel completely relieved by week 14 of pregnancy.

 In occasional cases, morning sickness during pregnancy could also last for an additional of 3-4 weeks more for the unsettled stomach to restore.
 Very rarely, for a few women, the symptoms come and go or may remain throughout the phase of pregnancy.